gnosischain/specs/shutter/shutter.md

 `data` is the `0x`-prefixed, hex encoded decryption key protocol buffer defined under “Keypers”.

-As the relay is meant to be an only provisional solution it does not perform any authentication.

 ## Encodings

 This section describes how various data types used above are canonically encoded.